1-877-929-7245

 Day 7 - Homeward bound

-After breakfast we say goodbye to Wernigerode and are transferred by coach to Hanover.
-From here we continue by rail to Cologne, then change trains to travel to Brussels, where we join the Eurostar service to London St Pancras.
-On your journey homewards there's time to look back on your wonderful winter holiday and maybe share memories with new friends, before saying goodbye to your Tour Manager and fellow travellers.
+After breakfast, we say goodbye to Wernigerode and are transferred by coach to Hanover.
+From here we continue by rail to Cologne, then change trains to travel to Brussels, where we join the Eurostar to London.
+On the journey, you can look back on your wonderful winter vacation exploring quaint towns and riding scenic railways, before saying goodbye at London St Pancras and making your way home.

 Includes